Draw the graph of the given quadratic equation using vertex and i... | Channels for Pearson+

 4. Polynomial Functions Quadratic Functions

 Draw the graph of the given quadratic equation using vertex and intercepts.
-Also, find the domain and range using a graph and find the equation of the axis of symmetry. f(x) = 13 -(3x -6)2
+Also, find the domain and range using a graph, and find the equation of the axis of symmetry. f(x) = 2(x +1/2)2 +1

 Draw the graph of the given quadratic equation using vertex and intercepts.
-Also, find the domain and range using a graph and find the equation of the axis of symmetry. f(x) = 13 -(3x -6)2
+Also, find the domain and range using a graph, and find the equation of the axis of symmetry. f(x) = 2(x +1/2)2 +1

 ANSWERS OPTIONS